Eden Foods Inc.: Employee healthcare

 In March 2013, Eden Foods filed suit against the Obama administration seeking an exemption from the mandate to cover contraception for its employees under the Affordable Care Act.
 According to the company's CEO Michael Potter, providing access to any form of contraceptives would violate his beliefs as a Catholic.
 (This stance against all types of birth control differs from Hobby Lobby's refusal to cover several types of contraception.)
 Eden Foods lost its suit in both the District Court and the 6th Circuit Court of Appeals (Eden v.
 Sebelius), and appealed to the Supreme Court.
 The Burwell v.
 Hobby Lobby decision by the US Supreme Court on 30 June 2014 overrules the lower courts.
 The next day, the Supreme Court agreed to hear the case, Eden Foods v.
 Burwell.
 In response, some customers urged a boycott of the company on popular liberal websites, as well as the company's own Facebook page.

 Trademark infringement lawsuit

 In October 2021, Eden Foods, Inc. filed suit against Eden Burger Ltd., a single-location vegan burger restaurant located on the campus of the Ohio State University, alleging infringement of Eden Foods's trademark on the word "Eden."
 Notably, although the Eden Foods, Inc. complaint notes Eden Foods's possession of trademarks on the word "Eden" for use in conjunction with the sale of numerous prepackaged food products, it does not appear to claim that Eden Foods possesses a trademark on the word "Eden" in the context of restaurants and catering.

 Sexual harassment lawsuit

 In April 2022, the Equal Employment Opportunity Commission filed suit against the owner/president of Eden Foods for repeatedly harassing female workers and ignoring complaints about his behavior.

+In Fall of 2023, Eden Foods was ordered to pay more than $182,500 in the settlement of the suit.